jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 ### Project Steps

-- Look at Encircle Coding Principles.doc
+- Look at Circular Coding Principles.doc
 - Maybe go through all ideas you can find.
 - Update article Automatic Containment
     - Features to possibly add: